educach/dsb-client/docs/curricula.rst

     $curriculum = new LP21Curriculum($data->curriculum);
     $curriculum->setCurriculumDictionary($data->dictionary);

-    // $paths is an array of taxonomy paths.
+    // $trees is an array of taxonomy trees.
 See official REST API documentation
     // for more info.
-    $curriculum->setTreeBasedOnTaxonPath($paths);
+    $curriculum->setTreeBasedOnTaxonTree($trees);

     print $curriculum->asciiDump();
     // Results in: